Darby and Tarlton

 Darby and Tarlton were an American early country music duo, who achieved some level of success in the late 1920s.
-The duo consisted of Tom Darby (born August 25, 1891 Columbus, Georgia – August 20, 1971) and Jimmie Tarlton, (born John James Rimbert Tarlton, May 8, 1892 Cheraw, South Carolina – November 29, 1979 Phenix City, Alabama).
+The duo consisted of Tom Darby (born January 7, 1883 Columbus, Georgia – June 1971 Dallas, Texas) and Jimmie Tarlton, (born John James Rimbert Tarlton, May 8, 1892 Cheraw, South Carolina – 1979).
+They preferred songs from the 1800’s as well as ones about trains and hobos or the blues, which sold quite well.
+They thrived in the new era of radio and records and mostly toured throughout Alabama and Georgia.
+Of their hit songs, “Columbus Stockade Blues” had some of the greatest staying power.
+Pete Seeger claimed Woody Guthrie had taught him how to play it, while Leon Russell, Johnny Cash, Norman Blake, Elvis Presley and Willie Nelson have also performed the song.

 Biography

 Tarlton grew up on a farm in Chesterfield County, South Carolina, learning folk songs from an early age.
 His parents were sharecroppers and he had to help out with the chores.
 He still managed to find the time to learn the slide guitar and banjo.
 After working as a street musician in the 1920s, Tarlton met Frank Ferera, who taught him how to play the Hawaiian guitar.
-Tarlton soon moved to Columbus, Georgia, where he met Tom Darby.
-They began performing together and shortly, they were offered a chance to make a recording for Columbia Records.
+Using this slide guitar style would be one of their signature influences on the development of American music.
+Tarlton soon moved to Columbus, Georgia, where he met Tom Darby in a music store.
+They were 35 and 42 when they began performing together and shortly, they were offered a chance to make a recording for Columbia Records.
 Two songs were cut on April 5, 1927, and the recording sold well enough to allow a second recording session.
 On November 10, 1927, they recorded four songs, among them "Birmingham Jail" and "Columbus Stockade Blues".
 The two songs, coupled on one record, became the duo's biggest hits selling more than 200,000 copies.
 Darby and Tarlton recorded 63 songs between 1927 and 1933.
+Tarlton and Darby had started to record on their own by the end of 1930.
+Tom Darby formed a short lived duo in 1931 together with Jesse Pitts, called The Georgia Wildcats while Tarlton recorded solo.

 In 1933, they became hostile towards each other and went their separate ways professionally.
+One source of disagreement was over who wrote "Columbus Stockade Blues."
 Darby did, however, visit Tarlton occasionally.
+They could have made much more money but Darby insisted on taking a flat fee instead of royalties, which living in Columbus 30 years later he continued to regret.
+They did play some shows together in the 1940s.
+They had recorded around 100 songs together and had helped grow the tradition of the lyric lament.